 In summer, the weather will be the warmest (though I did need a ski jacket some days even in July!), and more roads will be open to you without requiring a four-wheel-drive vehicle.
-A summer Iceland road trip also means you’ll avoid the issue of some roads being entirely closed, as they are in winter.
+A summer Iceland road trip also means you’ll avoid the issue of some roads being entirely closed, as they are for winter vacations.

 Don’t Worry About Driving

-One big do while driving: do pay attention to the type of fuel you’re going to add to your car.
+One big “must do” while driving: Do pay attention to the type of fuel you’re going to add to your car.
 Gas stations in Iceland offer both diesel and regular gasoline.
 Your van is very likely to take diesel, and the non-diesel fuel pump nozzle fits in a diesel gas tank!
-Pay attention to the differences or else you might be responsible for a large repair bill (and be stuck in the middle of your journey).
+Pay attention to the differences or else you might be responsible for a large repair bill (and be stranded in the middle of your journey).

 Do Pack Your Sense of Adventure

-Aside from warm layers, sleeping bags, and some key water-proof gear, the most important thing to remember to pack is a sense of adventure.
-Things will probably go wrong.
+Aside from warm layers, sleeping bags, and some key water-proof camping gear, the most important thing to remember to pack is a sense of adventure.
+As with most road trips or family travel adventures, Things will probably go wrong.
 You might spend a long day or two in the car.
 The rain might hit the very moment you drive to that one waterfall you were dying to see.